dannytsang/homeassistant-config/README.md

-# Danny's Home Assistant
+# Danny's Home Assistant 🏡
 <a href="https://travis-ci.com/github/dannytsang/homeassistant-config" target="_blank"><img src="https://img.shields.io/travis/com/dannytsang/homeassistant-config?style=plastic"/></a>
 <a href="https://twitter.com/DannyTsang" target="_blank"><img src="https://img.shields.io/twitter/follow/DannyTsang?color=blue&style=plastic"/></a>

+## Introduction 📢
+🥅 My goal with home automation is to never have to think about doing something mentally or physically.
+This can be turning on a light through to household chores such as washing clothes.
+Currently, my journey continues.

+I have always been interested in technology starting from the x10 days.
+At the time, I was did not have the money or life experience to use the technology at the time.
+Fast forward a few decades, I'm fortunate enough to have the means and place to splurge on home automtion and [Home Assistant](https://home-assistant.io) is the key to all of this.

-Configuration files for [Home Assistant](https://home-assistant.io) used in the House of Tsang.
+This project contains configuration files for [Home Assistant](https://home-assistant.io) used in the House of Tsang 曾.

 More details to follow.
-Visit my [blog](https://dannytsang.co.uk) in the mean time.
+Visit my [blog](https://dannytsang.co.uk).

 ## Hardware
 I have gradually built up a lot of hardware overtime to from sensors to switches which allow automations to come to life.
 As part of this journey, I learnt a lot and amassed a lot of different devices with varying compatibilities.
 This is the beauty of [Home Assistant](https://home-assistant.io) which allows me to cross eco system compatibility.